Borough Hall/Court Street station: IRT Broadway–Seventh Avenue Line platforms

-At the eastern (railroad south) end of the platforms, the southbound track crosses under the tracks of the Eastern Parkway Line, and both tracks become the local tracks for the line.

-Design
+East of the platforms, the southbound Broadway–Seventh Avenue Line track crosses diagonally about 18 ft below both of the Eastern Parkway tracks, then curves eastward and slopes up to the level of the Eastern Parkway Line near Smith Street.
+Both become the local tracks for the line.
+The Broadway–Seventh Avenue Line's connection to the Eastern Parkway Line was built as part of the original subway line but was not used until the opening of the Clark Street Tunnel.
+The local tracks of the line were originally planned to travel north under what is now Cadman Plaza West to the Brooklyn Bridge.

 Both platforms have their original IRT trim line and name tablets reading "BOROUGH HALL" in a serif lettering style.
 Tablets showing images of Borough Hall are located at regular intervals on the trim line.
 Dark blue I-beam columns line both platforms at regular intervals with alternating ones having the standard black station name plate in white lettering.

 IRT Eastern Parkway Line platforms

-The Borough Hall station on the IRT Eastern Parkway Line has two tracks and two side platforms.
-The 4 train stops here at all times, while the 5 train stops here at all times except late nights.
-The platforms were originally 350 ft long, as at other Contract 2 stations, but were lengthened to 520 ft by 1964.
+The Borough Hall station on the IRT Eastern Parkway Line is an express station, and has two tracks and two side platforms on the same level.
+The 4 train stops here at all times, while the 5 train stops here at all times except late nights and weekends.
+On both routes, the Borough Hall station is located between the Bowling Green station to the north and the Nevins Street station to the south.

+The platforms were originally 350 ft long, like at other Contract 2 stations, but were lengthened to 520 ft by 1964.
 Two staircases from each platform lead to each of the two overpasses at the center of the station, while one staircase from each platform leads to the overpass at the extreme west end.

-In 1979, the New York City Landmarks Preservation Commission designated the space within the boundaries of the original station, excluding expansions made after 1904, as a city landmark.
-The station was designated along with eleven others on the original IRT.
-The original interiors were listed on the National Register of Historic Places in 2004.
+The eastern end of the northbound platform connects with the passageway leading from the northbound Broadway-Seventh Avenue Line platform.
+The original portion of the station is a New York City designated landmark and is listed on the National Register of Historic Places.

 East of this station, the two tracks become the express tracks of the IRT Eastern Parkway Line and the two tracks of the IRT Broadway–Seventh Avenue Line become the local tracks.
+Originally, a set of switches between Borough Hall and Hoyt Street connected the express tracks to the local tracks.
+The roof of the tunnel above the switches was supported by girders weighing 18 ST and measuring 52 ft wide.
+The switches have since been removed.